 Professional rewards.
-While there is virtually no experimental evidence on the impact of alternative strategies for raising the professional rewards to teaching, cross-country studies show that high-performing school systems offer teachers abundant opportunities for continued mastery and professional growth and that outstanding teachers receive substantial recognition and prestige.
-Compared with most of Latin America, countries with high-performing education systems invest more resources in teacher professional development - Singapore's 100 hours annually of paid professional development for every teacher is a leading example - but most important is the quality of those investments.
-Courses are developed by university practitioners in close collaboration with Ministries of Education, grounded in research evidence, and focus on specific issues in effective delivery of the curriculum, the classroom practice of highly effective teachers, and lessons from education systems elsewhere in the world.
+While there is virtually no experimental evidence on the impact of alternative strategies for raising the professional rewards to teaching, crosscountry studies show that high-performing school systems offer teachers abundant opportunities for continued mastery and professional growth and that outstanding teachers receive substantial recognition and prestige.
+Compared with most of Latin America, countries with high-performing education systems invest more resources in teacher professional development-Singapore's 100 hours annually of paid professional development for every teacher is a leading example-but most important is the quality of those investments.
+Courses are developed by university practitioners in close collaboration with ministries of education, grounded in research evidence, and focus on specific issues in effective delivery of the curriculum, the classroom practice of highly effective teachers, and lessons from education systems elsewhere in the world.

-In most of Latin America, except for Cuba, teacher professional development is out-sourced to providers who do not carry out classroom-based research and produce courses with little practical relevance for teachers.
+In most of Latin America, except for Cuba, teacher professional development is outsourced to providers that do not carry out classroom-based research and that produce courses with little practical relevance for teachers.
 High-performing systems also support teachers' professional growth by promoting constant interaction and peer collaboration among teachers.
-Finland's teachers spend only 60% as much time as the OECD average in the classroom teaching; the rest of their time they work jointly on new curriculum content, learning materials and ways of assessing students' progress.
-Peru's teacher mentoring program and Rio de Janeiro municipality's ginasios carioca experimental are promising new examples in the LAC region of efforts to promote teachers' professional mastery through peer collaboration.
+Finland's teachers spend only 60 percent as much time as the OECD average in the classroom teaching; the rest of their time they work jointly on new curriculum content, learning materials, and ways of assessing students' progress.
+Peru's teacher mentoring program, Rio de Janeiro municipality's Ginasio Experimental Carioca, and Teach For All's approach to teacher development are promising new examples in the LAC region of efforts to promote teachers' professional mastery through peer collaboration.
+Colombia's escuela nueva was one of the first programs in the region to put peer learning at the core of its teacher development model.

-High performing education systems also give substantial recognition and prestige to excellent teachers.
-They have systems in place to evaluate individual teachers' potential and performance and grant the best teachers special status as master teachers or leaders in specific curriculum areas, such as math.
+High-performing education systems also give substantial recognition and prestige to excellent teachers.
+They have systems in place to evaluate individual teachers' potential and performance and promote the best teachers into special status as master teachers or leaders in specific curriculum areas, such as math.
 In contrast, teachers in Latin America are rarely observed or evaluated closely and whether their performance is outstanding or deeply deficient, in most systems teachers advance equally through the ranks on the basis of seniority.

 Accountability pressure.
 High teacher absence rates across the LAC region and classroom observations showing that teachers are often poorly prepared to use class time effectively are evidence that the pressures teachers feel to perform accountably are generally weak.
-Strategies for strengthening accountability include actions to reduce or eliminate teachers' job stability, increase managerial oversight and empower clients (parents and students) to monitor or evaluate teachers.
-There is little research evidence to date on any of these strategies except client empowerment; "strong" forms of school-based management, in which parents and community members had a voice in the hiring and firing of school personnel, has been shown to reduce teacher absence and raise student learning results (Bruns et al., 2011).
+Strategies for strengthening accountability include actions to reduce or eliminate teachers' job stability, increase managerial oversight, and empower clients (parents and students) to monitor or evaluate teachers.
+There is little research evidence to date on any of these strategies except client empowerment; "strong" forms of school-based management, in which parents and community members have a voice in the hiring and firing of school personnel, has been shown to reduce teacher absence and raise student learning results (Bruns, Filmer, and Patrinos 2011).